 - Heat 1 tablespoon coconut oil in a skillet over medium heat.
 Once the oil glistens, add the eggplant and red pepper.
 Sauté until browned on all sides.

 - In a small bowl, whisk together garlic, ginger, soy sauce, maple syrup, and sesame oil.
 Pour mixture into skillet and stir.
 Place lid on skillet and continue to cook until eggplant is cooked through.
 Stir occasionally.

 - Serve: Remove from heat and use a spatula to divide into serving bowls.
-Top with Sriracha or hot chili flakes.
+Top with Sriracha or hot chili flakes and cilantro.